 Dad: That’s for someone else.
 Like this painting I just painted.
 You write for yourself too, right?

 With all of us becoming avid learners largely due to the rise of Online courses and its likes, and the plethora of life choices we have now, it is supremely important for us to separate the Rubik’s cubes from the ZNMD’s.

 You learn/do some things because of this erroneous belief that you’ll enjoy it, while what you really enjoy is the idea of other people being fascinated by it.
 There’s a huge difference, what Paul Graham calls “fossilized inspiration.”

-The next time you enroll into that course on mixed martial arts because it sounds impressively cool to tell everyone about it, remember, it may just be the colorful allure of the Rubik’s cube.
+The next time you enroll in that course on mixed martial arts because it sounds impressively cool to tell everyone about it, remember, it may just be the colorful allure of the Rubik’s cube.
 Your ZNMD is quietly sitting on the park bench in plain clothes.
 Attend to it before quietness takes over.